-With digital communication turning a new page and service providers starting a new phase in online service delivery, online identity verification has become a valuable and critical part of the Know Your Customer (KYC) process.
+With digital communication turning a new page and service providers starting a new phase in online service delivery, AI-powered identity verification has become a valuable and critical part of the Know Your Customer (KYC) process.

-People and industry experts often describe NFC as the “ultimate connectivity,” which adds to the smartness of a user’s smartphone or other electronic devices.
+- People and industry experts often describe NFC as the “ultimate connectivity,” which adds to the smartness of a user’s smartphone or other electronic devices.

 - NFC uses a 13.56 MHz frequency in the globally available unlicensed radio frequency ISM radio band through the ISO/IEC 18000-3 air interface standard at a data-rate range between 106 to 424 Kbps.

-In 2017, New York City’s Metropolitan Transit Authority (MTA) introduced an NFC-enabled system where users could pay their subway fares using NFC.
+Until 2012, TfL had issued over 43 million oyster cards, and more than 80% of all journeys on public transport in London were made using these cards.
+And in 2017, New York City’s Metropolitan Transit Authority (MTA) introduced an NFC-enabled system where users could pay their subway fares using NFC.

 Fraud prevention & transparent onboarding with NFC.
 Discover more here.